journey-js/journey/README.md

 });
 ```

-In the snippet above we map the url '/home' to a function, 'enter', that is invoked when the URL becomes http://hostname/home.

-Inside the 'enter' method we then render a view (just a string "Hello World!") in the browser.

-Below we use Ractive to render "Hello World!".
-Journey also provides the "leave" method which is called when navigating to a different route.
+Below we have the same route, but this time we use a UI library, [Ractive]("TODOO"), to render "Hello World!".
+Journey also provides a "leave" method that is called when navigating to a different route.

 ```js
 import journey from "journey.js";